cisagov/ScubaGear/baselines/teams.md

 ### Implementation
 #### MS.TEAMS.8.1v1 instructions:
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](defender.md#msdefender13v1-instructions) for additional guidance.
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](defender.md#msdefender13v1-instructions) for additional guidance.

 #### MS.TEAMS.8.2v1 instructions:
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](defender.md#msdefender13v1-instructions) for additional guidance.
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](defender.md#msdefender13v1-instructions) for additional guidance.

 # Acknowledgements